tjitze/ranked-programming/README.md

 # Ranked Programming

 This repository contains the `ranked-programming` package for use with the [Racket](https://racket-lang.org) programming language.
-It is an implementation of the approach described in the following paper.

-[Ranked Programming (Tjitze Rienstra)](https://github.com/tjitze/ranked-programming/blob/master/documentation/ranked_programming.pdf) (To be presented at IJCAI 2019).
+It is an implementation of the approach described in the paper [Ranked Programming](https://github.com/tjitze/ranked-programming/blob/master/documentation/ranked_programming.pdf), which will be presented at IJCAI 2019.

 In short, ranked programming is similar to probabilistic programming, except that the underlying uncertainty formalism is replaced with ranking theory, which measures uncertainty using degrees of surprise on the integer scale from 0 to ∞.
 Like probabilistic programming, ranked programming provides a simple and flexible way to represent models with uncertain behaviour, and to perform inference with such models.
 However, instead of using probabilities, one specifies what happens "normally" and what happens "exceptionally".
 For a more detailed description, please read the aforementioned paper.